310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-yes… so how about we all go around the [aquarium] together once this [live show] is over?
+yes… so how about we all go around the [aquarium] together once this [performance] is over?

 let’s forget about [work] and take a nice [breather]…♪